yantra-core/Mantra.js/ReadMe.md

 - [ ] **Float Precision Encoding**: Customizable float precision to balance between accuracy and data size
 - [ ] **Binary Bitstream Encoding**: Utilizes binary format for data encoding to reduce the size and improve the performance of data transmission.

+<a name="alpha-notice"></a>
 # Alpha Software Notice
-As alpha software, `@yantra-core/mantra` is currently under active development.
+As v1 alpha software, `@yantra-core/mantra` is currently under active development.
 [Features](#Features) are being added and refined.
 Users should anticipate changes and potential instabilities.
 Your feedback and contributions at this stage are invaluable and will shape the future of this framework.

+Mantra follows an odd / even version release schedule for stable / unstable versions. v1 is considered unstabled. v2 will be considered stable.

 Come join the [AYYO Discord](https://discord.gg/bbyjf6MXC2) if you have any questions!